Temazcal – Traditional steam sauna

 Do you have Temazcal?

 A temazcal, “house of steam” or tamazcalli in Nahuatl, is a semi-spherical enclosure used for steam baths that the Mesoamerican indigenous people used in a ritual and collective manner.
-Through a small entrance, participants and the grandmothers – selected stones that are red hot and used to create aromatic vapors by throwing water perfumed with herbs on them – almost crawl in through the small entrance hole.
+Through a small entrance, participants and the grandmothers enter almost crawling – selected stones that are red hot and used to create aromatic vapors by throwing water perfumed with herbs on them.

 Entering a lunar temazcal is an experience similar to accessing the womb of Mother Earth.
 Narrowness, absence of light and being at a lower level than the ground, provide sensations of humidity, blindness, smells and everything that is intended with this ritual.
 During it, you can feel the company of the community even if you cannot distinguish anyone in absolute darkness and other times, you feel alone, being accompanied by voices that surround you.